MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ## Online endpoint debugging

-If possible, test run your endpoint locally to validate and debug your code and configuration before you deploy to Azure.
+If possible, test-run your endpoint locally to validate and debug your code and configuration before you deploy to Azure.
 Azure CLI and Python SDK support local endpoints and deployments, but Azure Machine Learning studio and ARM templates don't support local endpoints or deployments.

 Azure Machine Learning provides the following ways to debug online endpoints locally and by using container logs: